OAuth 2.0 Authentication Backend

 Scope aliases are necessary when scopes in the RabbitMQ format cannot be configured on the identity provider (IDP) side

 A scope alias is a mapping between a custom JWT token scope and a set of RabbitMQ-specific scopes.
-A custom scope can also be defined as any scope which is not recogonized by RabbitMQ's OAuth 2 subsystem.
+A custom scope can also be defined as any scope which is not recognized by RabbitMQ's OAuth 2 subsystem.

 Scope aliases are necessary when scopes in the RabbitMQ format cannot be configured on the identity provider (IDP) side.
 Instead, a set of names is configured on the IDP side, and mapped to a set of scoped that RabbitMQ can parse and use.